Bermuda sloop

 The Bermuda sloop is a historical type of fore-and-aft rigged single-masted sailing vessel developed on the islands of Bermuda in the 17th century.
-Such vessels originally had gaff rigs with quadrilateral sails, but evolved to use the Bermuda rig with triangular sails.
+Such vessels originally had gaff rigs with quadrilateral sails, but later evolved to use the Bermuda rig with triangular sails.
 Although the Bermuda sloop is often described as a development of the narrower-beamed Jamaica sloop, which dates from the 1670s, the high, raked masts and triangular sails of the Bermuda rig are rooted in a tradition of Bermudian boat design dating from the earliest decades of the 17th century.
-It is distinguished from other vessels with the triangular Bermuda rig, which may have multiple masts or may not have evolved in hull form from the traditional designs.
+The historical Bermuda sloop is distinguished from other Bermuda rigged vessels, which may have multiple masts or may not have evolved in hull form from the traditional designs.